arduino-libraries/ArduinoIoTCloud/README.md

 ### ArduinoIoTCloud

-- The `int begin(ConnectionManager *connection = ArduinoIoTPreferredConnection, String brokerAddress = "mqtts-sa.iot.arduino.cc")` function is used to initialize the connection to MQTT broker and to the cloud.
+- The `begin(ConnectionManager *connection = ArduinoIoTPreferredConnection, String brokerAddress = "mqtts-sa.iot.arduino.cc")` function is used to initialize the connection to the Arduino IoT Cloud through MQTT

-- The `connect()` function is used to connect to the MQTT broker and to the cloud
+- The `connect()` function is used to connect to the MQTT broker

 - `disconnect()` stops the MQTT Client

-- The `update()` function checks the connnection with the MQTT broker, retrieve data from it and pushes back data using `writeProperties()`. `update()` is called periodically in the loop of .ino file.
+- The `update()` function is called periodically in the loop of `.ino` file.
+It checks the connnection with the MQTT broker, retrieve data from the Cloud and pushes back data using function `writeProperties(const byte data[], int length)`.

 - `connected()` simply returns the current status of the MQTT connection.

 - `reconnect(Client&)` clean up existing MQTT connection, create a new one and initialize it by calling `connect()`

-- `writeProperties(const byte data[], int length)` writes message to the MQTT Broker

 - `setThingId(String const thing_id)` sets the *THING_ID*

 - `getThingId()` returns the *THING_ID*

 - `connectionCheck()` function is like `check()` from *ConnectionManager*.
-Uses a finite state machine and it's responsible for the connection to MQTT and the Cloud.
-It also uses *debugMessage* from *ConnectionManager* to print debug messages
+Uses a finite state machine and it's responsible for the connection to Arduino IoT Cloud.
+It also uses *debugMessage* from *ConnectionManager* to print debug messages.